 All participants will be asked screening questions regarding recent fever, symptoms, and exposure to others who test positive for COVID.

 If a participant reports or shows symptoms of COVID while on campus, they will be isolated from the group immediately.
-Their roommate, if they have spent more than 15 minutes in their room together, will also be isolated because of their close proximity.
+Their roommate and those who rode in the same carpool, if they have spent more than 15 minutes in their room/car together, will also be isolated because of their close proximity.

 UW-Whitewater staff members, in full PPE, will supervise the participants during this isolation period.